zuozhenggh/learning-library/ospa-library/luna-labs/oci-basics-lab/OCI-Basics-Lab.md

 In this lab we will illustrate deploying a single instance web application environment.
 We will create a Virtual Cloud Network (VCN), a compute instance, attach block volume storage, and install a simple application.
 Then we'll create a second compute instance that will re-use the boot volume of the first compute instance.
 And finally we'll move the application block volume to the second compute instance.

 The goal of this lab is to demonstrate basic functionality of OCI.
 You'll create a VCN, a compute instance, and block volume storage.
 You'll deploy a simple web-application.
-Then you'll demonstrate the ability to move both the boot and block volume to a new instance for portability and scaling needs.
+Then you will demonstrate the ability to move both the boot and block volume to a new instance for portability and scaling needs.

 **Lab Objectives**